This job is sometimes referred to by alternative titles

 - pass eyesight and colour vision tests

-- do a course approved by Maritime New Zealand, and pass written and oral exams.
+- pass Maritime New Zealand qualifications, including both written and oral exams.

-- Maritime New Zealand website - information about seafarer certification
+- Maritime New Zealand website - information about the chief mate certificate

-- Maritime New Zealand website - information about qualifications for people working on ships
+- Maritime New Zealand website - information about the watchkeeper deck certificate

 Ship's officers need to be: